kuhchung/kuhchung.github.io/pages/hunters-notes/Uragaan.md

 ## Avoidance and Evasion
 If you're having trouble avoiding his crazy rolls, here's a tip: He will _never_ roll across the point where he initially started it!

+Speaking of his crazy rolls, he has an annoying long roll in Area 6 that cannot be stopped if he chooses to do it.
+You can avoid it completely just by waiting near either of the exits.

 On his rock bomb throw, there is a safe point right in the middle of the circle outlined by his body.
 Even a non-focus GS has the timing to unleash a level 3 charge into the gut here.

 Just like Agnaktor, his quad chin pound is considered a single attack.
 If you are guard lancing, smash right through it and attack through his animation!